engage-so/engage-so.github.io/_docs/api/lists.md

 }
 ```

-## Get a list by id
+## Get a List by id

-Retrieves the details of a list.
-Supply the unique identifier of the list
+Get the List object.

 Works with username authentication.